Deploying MISP to AWS: Updated 2025 Guide

 It’s relatively easy to deploy a MISP instance to AWS for the purposes of your own testing and experimentation.
 We’ll cover how to do that here.However, when looking to deploy an AWS-hosted MISP instance for your organization’s SOC team there lots of important considerations to keep in mind.
 We’ll go over them in this guide.

-Yes!
-You can definitely deploy MISP to AWS.
-In fact, we use AWS as the underlying architecture for our hosted, maintained MISP product, CloudMISP.
+Yes, you can absolutely deploy MISP to AWS.
+At Cosive, we use AWS to power our managed MISP platform, CloudMISP.

 At minimum, MISP runs on Ubuntu Linux.
 For serious usage it requires a relational database and file storage for file attachments.
 These can be provisioned on AWS using services like EC2 (Ubuntu Linux instance), MariaDB (relational database) and EFS (file store).